Locally Consistent Parsing for Text Indexing in Small Space: Sparse Suffix Tree Construction

 We remark that both in the randomized construction of the partitioning set and in the deterministic construction, during the construction the algorithm computes the period length of any periodic block.
 Therefore in $\O(n)$ time the algorithm computes the $\rv(p_i)$ for any $p_i\in P$ which is an endpoint of a periodic block, without affecting the asymptotic run-time.

 Following the discussion above, now the violation character of the periodic block $p_i$ is $S[\rv(p_i)]$ instead of $S[p_{i+1}]$.
 Moreover, instead of inserting the length of the block $p_i$ to $s_i$, we insert the distance $\rv(p_i)-p_i$.
-There is only one case that this construction do not cover.
-In the case that two blocks has the same period, and the same distance to the end of the period - they will have exactly the same representative string.
-Notice that if the two blocks have the same length, then it is fine that they have the same representative string since the comparison between the suffixes will be due to the following blocks.
-However, since the right endpoint of the block depends on the $\delta$ characters after the periodic substring.
-Thus, the blocks can be of different lengths only if the $\delta$ consecutive characters are different.
-Thus, to cover also this case, we add to the representative string of the periodic block $p_i$ after the sign and number also the substring $S[\rv(p_i)..\rv(p_i)+2\delta-1]$.
+There is only one case that this construction does not cover.
+In the case when two blocks have the same period, and the same distance to the end of the period --- they will have exactly the same representative string.
+Notice that if the two blocks have the same length, then it is fine that they have the same representative string since the comparison between the suffixes will be done according to the following blocks.
+However, it is possible that the blocks have different lengths.
+Since the right endpoint of the block depends on the $\delta$ characters after the periodic substring, the blocks could be of different lengths only if the $\delta$ characters after the end of the periodic substrings are different.
+Thus, to cover also this case, we add to the representative string of the periodic block $p_i$ after the sign ($+1$ or $-1$) and number also the substring $S[\rv(p_i)..\rv(p_i)+2\delta-1]$.

-To conclude for a periodic block $[p_i,p_{i+1}-1]$ we define the representative string $s_i$ as to be the concatenation of the following.
-The substring (1) $S[p_i..p_i+3\delta-1]$, (2) if the violation character is smaller than the period character, the first character is $-1$ and the second character is the length of the periodic substring beginning at $p_i$ (that is $\rv(p_i)-p_i$).
-Otherwise, the first character is $+1$ and the second character is the negative value of the length of the periodic substring beginning at $p_i$ (that is $(\rv(p_i)-p_i)\cdot (-1)$).
+To conclude for a periodic block $[p_i..p_{i+1}-1]$ we define the representative string $s_i$ as to be the concatenation of the following.
+The substring (1) $S[p_i..p_i+3\delta-1]$, (2) if the violation character is smaller than the period character, the first character is $-1$ and the second character is the length of the periodic substring beginning at $p_i$ (that is $\rv(p_i)-p_i$), otherwise, the first character is $+1$ and the second character is the negative value of the length of the periodic substring beginning at $p_i$ (that is $(\rv(p_i)-p_i)\cdot (-1)$).
 At the end we add (3) $S[\rv(p_i)..\rv(p_i)+2\delta-1]$.